 Don’t forget to include everything that goes into dressing that day: socks, shoes, undergarments, hats, jewelry, scarf, belt, etc.

 This doesn’t have to be limited to kids.
-When I was working outside the home and even now if I need to be somewhere besides my house or errands, I will choose my clothes and accessories the night before to take the guess work out of it in the morning.
+Now that I’m working outside the home I choose my clothes and accessories the night before to take the guess work out of it in the morning.